 All three handsets boast high-resolution sensors for high levels of detail, but we’ve seen plenty of examples where heavy bouts of processing are used to compensate for noisy image sensors.
 None of these phones suffer from obvious detail deficiencies at full frame.
 To get into the finer details, the images in this section are 100% crops.

 OnePlus clearly relies on a sharpening filter to enhance details, resulting in more harsh, high-contrast edges.
-However it’s certainly not an ugly look compared to lots of phones we’ve seen and is hard to notice unless you really analyze the pixels.
+It’s certainly not an ugly look compared to lots of phones we’ve seen and is hard to notice unless you really analyze the pixels.
 Foreground and subject details are left looking with an artificial pop compared to the other two.
-However, the phone’s consistency regarding exposure and color balance ensure that images always look crisp.
+However, the phone’s consistency regarding exposure and color balance ensures that images always look crisp.

 All three of these handsets provide the option to capture very high-resolution images in good lighting.
 The Galaxy S20 Plus offers 64MP shots, you’ll get 50MP out of the Huawei P40 Pro, and 48MP from the OnePlus 8 Pro.
-Here’s some crops from these modes.
+Here are some crops from these modes.

 There are definitely pros and cons to shooting in this mode.
 All three phones hand in exceptional details, providing that you have a subject within a few meters.
 The plant image above shows that all three are quite light on the processing, with sharp crisp details.
 Although again, OnePlus is a fraction more eager with the sharpening pass.
 Sadly, Huawei’s color balance on the subject isn’t great in this instance.
 Samsung’s first 64MP sample is truly exceptional, part in thanks to the good lighting.